Dry suit: Hybrid

 Some suits marketed as hybrid suits combine the features of both types, with a membrane top attached to a neoprene bottom near the waist.
-The neoprene part is usually configured as a sleeveless "farmer-john" that covers the torso as well.
+The neoprene part may also be configured as a "farmer-john" salopette that covers the torso as well as the legs, with membrane sleeves.
 This style is often used for surface water sports, especially in very cold water.
-The tight fitting lower part lets the wearer kick while swimming, and the loose fitting top allows easy arm movement.
-The torso covering also provides additional self-rescue or survival time if the suit leaks.
-Other manufacturers such as "Waterproof", use the term to refer to a membrane suit with integral liner of a relatively compression resistant porous 3-dimensional mesh, which creates a thin but resilient air space between the suit shell and the diver.
+The tighter fitting lower part lets the wearer kick while swimming, and the looser fitting top allows easy arm movement.
+A close-fitting neoprene torso covering provides additional self-rescue or survival time if the suit leaks.
+Other manufacturers such as "Waterproof", use the term to refer to a membrane suit with a fitted liner of a relatively compression resistant porous 3-dimensional mesh, which creates a thin but resilient air space between the suit shell and the diver.

 Seals

-Seals at the wrists and neck prevent water entering the suit by a close contact fit against the skin around the wrists and neck.
+Seals, also known as gaskets, at the wrists and neck prevent water entering the suit by a close contact fit against the skin around the wrists and neck.
 The seals are not absolutely watertight, however, and the wearer may experience some seepage during use.
-The wearer will also get damp due to sweat and condensation.
-The seals are typically made from latex rubber or foam neoprene, but are also available in silicone rubber.
-Latex seals are supple but easily damaged and deteriorate with exposure to oils, oxygen, and other materials, so they must be replaced periodically, every two years or more often.
+The seals are typically made from latex rubber, foam neoprene, or silicone rubber.
+Latex seals are supple but easily damaged and deteriorate with exposure to oils, oxygen, and other materials, so they must be washed after use and replaced periodically, every two years or more often.
 Latex also causes an allergic reaction in some users.
 Neoprene seals last longer and are non-allergenic, but, being less elastic, let more water enter because they do not seal as effectively as latex seals to the contours of wrist and neck.
 They are also typically glued and sewn together to form a tube, and may leak along that seam.

-A recent innovation is the silicone seal, which is claimed to be as supple as latex, more flexible, yet far more durable.
-These are now available as original equipment on some makes of dry suit.
+A more recent innovation is the silicone seal, which is claimed to be as supple as latex, more flexible, yet far more durable.
+These are available as original equipment on some makes of dry suit.
 Silicone seals are hypoallergenic, but can not be glued to the suit, and must be attached using clip-on rings.
 The silicone seals are similar in mechanical strength to latex seals but do not deteriorate as rapidly from oxidation and chemical attack.
 They are initially relatively expensive, but can be replaced without tools by the user which reduces cost of replacement.